It’s Chinese New Year’s Eve and I’m looking at what to do during the next few days of idle peace.

 Why aren’t you married?
 Why is your house so messy?
 Why are you doing that to your kids?
 Why are you …

 I’d probably be spending the bulk of the festive weekend rampaging across Kamurocho and Onomichi.
 I’m there about a third, I think, into Ryu ga Gotoku 6: Inochi no Uta, or Yakuza 6.
 So far, Sega’s latest episode of this gangland series has been addictive.
 The graphics are outstanding.
 The voiceovers are great as usual too.
 And compared to Yakuza 0 and Ishin, the battle system is really way more manageable.
 (Eight styles to remember in Yakuza 0!
 Nanja?!)
 I think I’d be playing this every night till the wee hours.
 Maybe until dawn.
 At the rate I’m going, I’m confident I’d beat the main story before the holiday is over.

 Update patch, Sega.
 Please.
 If it’s a technical issue.)

 Time flies, as they say.
 Since my last YouTube upload, I haven’t switched on my Electone.

-And I made a resolution to upload a new song every fortnight in 2017.
+And so I made a resolution to upload a new song every fortnight in 2017.

 Bleah.
 Shame on me.